RichJ233/EI2-Open-Source/README.md

 - It's delighted to be used in academic research, and please follow the [MIT license](./LICENSE).
 If any business requires, please contact Prof. Zhou Wu.

 - Citations are detailed in each sub-folder.

-- It is collected and contributed by [Ruiqi Jiang](https://richj233.github.io/) from HKU on AUG/5/2024.
-Any inquiries to: ruiqijiang@foxmail.com.

 # EI2-Open-Source